kaliop/ezdocker-stack/Readme.md

     ./stack.sh php_switch

-This will remove web & cli images and rebuild the ez_php5 image with the chosen php version (5.4 or 5.6), which is the source image for cli & web images.
+This will use klabs cli_php54 and apache_php54 images for cli & web containers.

 ## Extras